VAT may have been intended to be a simple tax – but it was ended up being exceedingly complex. The basic rule is, "If in doubt, please ask!"

 If you are buying education or research from another University, you will not be charged VAT.

-If you are making purchases directly related to a vatable supply (i.e. Level 3 code beginning 53 or 81) then the VAT will be recovered in full and will not be charged to your cost centre.
+If you are making purchases directly related to a vatable supply (i.e. where VAT is deducted from the income received for the activity) then the VAT will be recovered in full.

 If you are carrying out medically-related teaching or research, certain purchases of equipment and consumables will be zero-rated.